JoVanMontfort/SchedulaDDD/README.md

-# Simple HTTP Server Framework
+# DDD Scheduler Framework

-## A Practical Domain-Driven Design Demonstration
+## A Practical Domain-Driven Design with Compile-Time Scheduling

-This project showcases a modern, reflection-free Java application framework built with Domain-Driven Design (DDD) principles.
-It demonstrates how to create a Spring Boot-like development experience without runtime reflection or external framework dependencies.
+This project showcases a modern, reflection-free Java application framework built with Domain-Driven Design (DDD) principles. \
+It demonstrates how to create a Spring Boot-like development experience with advanced scheduling capabilities, all without runtime reflection or external framework dependencies.

 ## 🚀 Key Features